 Regularity is a form of constraint qualification; we will use it for instance to show that minimizers are critical points.
-Note that for a classical link type (with all components closed curves), any $L$ with $\Ts > 0$ is $\Ts$-regular: the Euler vector field $\eta_p:=p$ generating homotheties is a thickening field.
-Regularity is also easy to check for many examples of constrained links.
+Note that for a classical link type (with all components closed curves), any $L$ with $\Ts > 0$ is $\Ts$--regular: the Euler vector field $\eta_p:=p$ generating homotheties is a thickening field.
+Regularity also holds for many examples of constrained links.

+A link is critical for the ropelength problem if its length cannot be decreased without also decreasing thickness.
+For technical reasons we will also need a strong version of criticality.

 \begin{definition} Suppose $\Ts(L)=1$.
-We say $L$ is \demph{$\sigma$-critical} if
+We say $L$ is \demph{$\sigma$--critical} if

-for every compatible $\xi\in C^2(L,\R^3)$.
-We say $L$ is \demph{strongly $\sigma$-critical} if there exists $\eps>0$ such that
+for every compatible $\xi\in C^2(\R^3,\R^3)$.
+We say $L$ is \demph{strongly $\sigma$--critical} if there exists $\eps>0$ such that

-for every compatible $\xi\in C^2(L,\R^3)$. \end{definition}
+for every compatible $\xi\in C^2(\R^3,\R^3)$. \end{definition}

 Clearly strong criticality implies criticality.
-Under the assumption of $\Ts$-regu\-lar\-ity they are in fact equivalent.
+Under the assumption of $\Ts$--regu\-lar\-ity they are in fact equivalent.

-\begin{lemma} If $L$ is $\Ts$-regular and $\sigma$-critical, then $L$ is in fact strongly $\sigma$-critical. \end{lemma} \begin{proof} Let $\eta$ be a thickening field for~$L$.
+\begin{lemma} If $L$ is $\Ts$--regular and $\sigma$--critical, then $L$ is in fact strongly $\sigma$--critical. \end{lemma} \begin{proof} Let $\eta$ be a thickening field for~$L$.
 Scaling $\eta$ if necessary, we may assume that $\delta_\eta \length (L) \le \half$.
 Thus for $\xi$ as in the definition of strong criticality, $\delta_{\xi + \eta} \length(L) \le -\half$.
 Using the superlinearity of Corollary~\ref{cor:superlinear}, and the criticality of~$L$, we get

-Thus we may take $\eps := - \delta_\eta \Ts(L)$. \end{proof}
+Thus we may take $\eps := \delta_\eta \Ts(L)$. \end{proof}

-The next two lemmas characterize $\Ts$-constrained local minimizers~$L$.
-In the trivial case when $\Ts(L)>1$, the thickness constraint is not active; if $\Ts(L)=1$ and $L$ is $\Ts$-regular, then it is critical.
+The next two lemmas characterize $\Ts$--constrained local minimizers~$L$.
+In the trivial case when $\Ts(L)>1$, the thickness constraint is not active; if $\Ts(L)=1$ and $L$ is $\Ts$--regular, then it is critical.

-\begin{lemma} If $L$ is a $\Ts$-constrained local minimizer with $\Ts(L)>1$, then each component of~$L$ is a straight arc. \end{lemma} \begin{proof} Since the constraint $\Ts\ge1$ is not active at~$L$, the curve is a local length minimizer without constraints.
+\begin{lemma} If $L$ is a $\Ts$--constrained local minimizer with $\Ts(L)>1$, then each component of~$L$ is a straight arc. \end{lemma} \begin{proof} Since the constraint $\Ts\ge1$ is not active at~$L$, the curve is a local length minimizer without constraints.
 Thus $\delta_\xi\length(L)=0$ for all compatible~$\xi$, so $L$ has zero curvature everywhere. \end{proof}